ToanQPham/ToanQPham.github.io/_posts/2020-03-18-oppd-hall-polynomial.md

-content of this chapter is not as famous/active to current research anymore (at least in area of algebraic combinatorics) so if anyone wants to read Macdonald's book, a suggestion is to jump right to chapter 3.
+content of this chapter is not as famous/active to current research anymore (at least in area of algebraic combinatorics) so if anyone wants to read Macdonald's book, a suggestion is to jump right to chapter 3 after reading chapter 1.